kprocks86/rtCamp_shopApp_theme/README.md

 **License:** [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html).

-**Tags:** right-sidebar, flexible-header, mobile-ready, custom-menu, custom-logo, featured-images, footer-widgets & sidebar ,custom-post-types-slider
+**Tags:** right-sidebar, flexible-header, mobile-ready, custom-menu, custom-logo, featured-images, footer-widgets & sidebar ,custom-post-types-slider,custom post type , two menubar.

 ## Description ##
 rtCamp Wordpress Assignment
-* it is an eCommerce site build with foundation 6 .
+* it is an rtcamp assignment site build with foundation 6 .
-* it is an assignment of rtcamp.
 * We can manage logo, custom post type slider, and widgets cool!.
 * Easy to setup, integrate and use.

 Here are some features of the theme:

-* Custom post types slider
+* Custom post types (Our partners, Exhibition, Our work)
 * Latest Tweets with provided username
 * Facebook like box with provided username
 * Social link widget
 * Showcase widget for important instructions
+* Ourpartners and specified youtube videos sliders **two extra widget are provided twitter and facooklike box as a widget**

 **Important Links Used as Library**
 * Foundation 6 - Responsive Design CSS FrameWork